caiocflores/caiocflores/README.md

-- BsC. of Electrical engineer from University of Brasília (UnB).
+- BsC. of Electrical Engineering from University of Brasília (UnB).
 Graduating (MsC) at the same university.

 <div align = "center">
   <a href="https://github.com/caiocflores">